 [ DOWNLOAD: Got debt?
 Use our DIY Debt Elimination Worksheet to build a step-by-step plan to get out of bad debt and boost your income. ]

-Medical debt doesn’t only come from huge hospital bills—you can end up racking up medical debt in quite a few ways.
+You can end up racking up medical debt in quite a few ways:

 No Health Insurance